 | Growing Media | average |

-| Temperature | enjoys the cooler weather |
+| Temperature | Petunia enjoys the cooler weather. |

-| Leaves | leaves are alternate and covered with a viscid pubescence, making them sticky when pinched |
+| Leaves | Leaves are alternate and covered with a viscid pubescence, making them sticky when pinched. |

-| Maintenance | dead heading, pruning to maintain shape, can be cut back hard and will quickly regrow |
+| Maintenance | Dead heading and pruning to maintain shape can be cut back hard and will quickly regrow. |

 | Propagation | easy from seeds |

-| Native Site | Brazil |
+| Native Site | Endemic to the Serras de Sudeste in southern Brazil. |

 | Author's Notes | Grew these from seeds in the summer of 2015.
 Transplanted green non-blooming plants into some larger pots.
-Soon they started blooming and my first thoughts were " I was sold the wrong seeds", since at first glance, the flowers looked like Nicotiana.
-Checked the seed package and they were truly a Petunia.
-Fun to grow species plants of over hybridized plants like Petunia. |
+Soon they started blooming, and my first thought was, "I was sold the wrong seeds," since at first glance the flowers looked like Nicotiana.
+Checked the seed package, and they were truly a Petunia.
+Fun to grow species plants of the over-hybridized plants like Petunia. |